CHEWCHEWW/react-web-editor/README.md

 |handleDragStart      | onMouseDown handler |
 |handleDragEnd    | onMouseUp handler |
 ------
-This component can use with DraggableHandler, and EditorBlockWrapper.
+This component can be used with DraggableHandler, and EditorBlockWrapper.

 ### useResize

-It returns resize handler.
+It returns resize handlers.
 It can be used with "ResizeHandlerWrapper", The helper component to resizing.

 - props
 ```
   type useResizeProps {